WE ARE NOW TAKING BOOKINGS.

 Clothing, Footwear, Food and Drink

-It is the responsibility of all walkers to ensure that they wear appropriate clothing and footwear for the conditions likely to be encountered i.e. sturdy footwear and waterproof clothing.
+It is the responsibility of all walkers to ensure that they wear appropriate clothing and footwear for the conditions likely to be encountered, i.e. sturdy footwear and waterproof clothing.
 It is recommended that walkers bring food and drink adequate for their needs and the duration of the walk.
 Please bring sun cream if required.
-The leader has a right to turn away walkers who are not adequately equipped.
+Please note that the leader has a right to turn away any walker who is not adequately dressed or equipped.

-Children under the age of 18 are welcome, but must be accompanied by a parent or guardian over the age of 18.
+Children and young people under the age of 18 are welcome, but must be accompanied by a parent or guardian over the age of 18.

 Some walks may be challenging for some young people.
-If you would like to bring children on one of these walks, ensure you have read the walk description carefully.
-If you need more information, email Trefriw Walking Festival (email@example.com) before you book.
+If you would like to bring children on one of these walks, please ensure you have read the walk description carefully.
+If you need more information, email us before you book.

-The advertised meeting time is set 15 minutes before departure of the walk.
-Please arrive in good time in order to register and make your donation, etc.; you will understand that we cannot delay the start of a walk if we have not heard from you.
+The advertised meeting time (on the website and on the Eventbrite tickets) is set 15 minutes before departure of the walk.
+Please arrive in good time in order to register and make your donation, etc. During the Walking Festival you can contact us by phone up to the last minute if necessary (details on the ‘Contact us’ page), but you will understand that we cannot delay the start of a walk if we have not heard from you.

 The walk leaders will be at Trefriw Village Hall, whatever the weather.
 However, in unfavourable or exceptional weather conditions the walk may have to be amended, re-routed or even cancelled (very unlikely) to ensure walkers’ safety.